-Course - Data Driven Prognostics and Predictive Maintenance - TPK4450
+Course - Digitalized Solutions to Prognosis, Predictive Maintenance and Safety Analysis - TPK4450

 Technical systems embed more and more sensors and calculators making it possible to monitor their health.
 We are moving from reactive maintenance strategies to condition-based and predictive ones.
-In addition, installations, infrastructures and critical infrastructures are ageing in Norway.
-The problem of their maintenance and their lifetime extension is arising.
-These issues can be reasonably addressed by a joint use of relevant methodologies related to condition monitoring, data driven prognostics and maintenance optimization.
+A joint use of relevant methodologies is needed related to condition monitoring, data driven prognostics and maintenance optimization.